mirayatech/TypePrint/README.md

 ## 📝 TypePrint - Your Markdown Editor and Preview Tool

 TypePrint is a modern Markdown editor built, designed to provide real-time preview of Markdown content.
-It is good for writing, previewing, and fine-tuning your Markdown files.

 ## 🚀 Features